Halloween at Hersheypark (Updated 2022)

 Seasonal Food at Hersheypark Halloween

 Hersheypark Halloween is bringing seasonal food options to the park for the Halloween season.
-Guests can enjoy Halloween inspired King Shakes and spooky cake pops.
+Guests can enjoy over 55 Halloween inspired King Shakes and spooky cake pops.

 Hersheypark Halloween King Size Shakes